-Under GDPR, children under 16 will be a special case: you may need consent from a parent or guardian to keep and use personal data about children.
+Under GDPR, children under 16 are a special case: you may need consent from a parent or guardian to keep and use personal data about children.
 Make a separate list of all your clients who are ‘children’.

 Salon software

 Be particularly careful when it comes to salon software.
 Make a few detailed notes about what information it holds, where the information comes from, and how it is used.
-Remember to note down all those automated communications it carries out on your behalf as these will need to be reviewed to ensure they are still legal.
-Most software companies are working on making sure their systems are GDPR compliant, so expect more information to be coming from them too.
+Remember to note down all those automated communications it carries out on your behalf as these must be reviewed to ensure they are legal.
+Ask your salon software provider about GDPR-compliant features.

 • Don’t bury your head in the sand.

 • Start by doing a detailed information audit.

 • Make a separate list of children who are clients.

 • Note down what information your salon software holds, where it came from and how it’s used.
 Don’t forget automated communications.

 • Create an easy-to-understand privacy notice.